Your Senior Photos Timeline. When to book, when to schedule and how to make those decisions.

 Cons.
 You have to be hoping hard for good weather on your scheduled day.
 The timeline is getting really tight so if it’s raining, we have to be fast and flexible with our rescheduling options.
-I have no Saturdays even available this year in September and one in only one in October.
-We’re getting short on light so after school can be a little tough for both of us.
+My own kids have a ton of after school stuff and the days are getting so short that outdoor times are limited anyway, Saturdays are limited with weddings and other activities.
+It’s just not ideal.

-You can get images like these with the extra mini session in the Complete Package.
+You can get images like these with a Booomerang Session.

 I hope all this info helped you get a jump start on your planning thoughts!
 Happy Planning!